rclone/rclone/docs/content/docs.md

 name as backup.
 Next, rclone will rename the new file to the correct name, before finally cleaning up by deleting the backup file.

+If the configuration file path used by rclone is a symbolic link, then this will be evaluated and rclone will write to the resolved path, instead of overwriting the symbolic link.
+Temporary files used in the process (described above) will be written to the same parent directory as that of the resolved configuration file, but if this directory is also a symbolic link it will not be resolved and the temporary files will be written to the location of the directory symbolic link.

 ### --contimeout=TIME ###

 Set the connection timeout.
 This should be in go time format which